 If you are interested in turning your internship into a full time job after graduation, there are some specific techniques you can use to increase your chances of getting hired.

 Many employers who offer internships do so as a way to try out and recruit new full time employees.
 Even though internships are a way for students to gain experience and learn more about a specific career field of interest; they are also a way for organizations to try out individuals and decide how well they fit within the overall culture of the organization.
-Many employer use their internship programs as a proving ground for the hiring process and are able to save money in their recruitment efforts by trying out potential new employees prior to extending an actual job offer.
+Many employers use their internship programs as a proving ground for the hiring process and are able to save money in their recruitment efforts by trying out potential new employees prior to extending an actual job offer.

 Tips for Turning an Internship Into a Job: